CLRM1/black_thursday/README.md

 - Chris `The Driver` Romero
 - James `BigDecimal Energy` Harkins

+## Project Description:

+This project creates robust, dynamic, innovative tools for complex business analysis and provides a foundation for an e-commerce engine.

 ## Notes on the `most_sold_item_for_merchant` and `best_item_for_merchant` Methods

 The two methods #most_sold_item_for_merchant and #best_item_for_merchant in the sales analyst class are two of the most innovative, complex and industry breaking methods ever written by a group of mod1 students.
 Check out our Blog Post below: